Hy77/Cheese-Sandwich-Robot/README.md

 ## Description
 HOW TO RUN THE ROBOT

-Open GrabAndPlace.m for run the main demonstration Open Visual_Servoing.m for run the visual servoing Open
+Open GrabAndPlace.m for run the main demonstration.
+Open Visual_Servoing.m for run the visual servoing.

 ROBOTS: